-First, I urged him to consider reframing his statement from what “I won’t do for my kids” to “This is how I’m willing to help my kids get started on the right track.”
-Paying for college is not an all-or-nothing choice.
-I think a parent can do a lot of things other than pay the full freight of their child’s college experience: encouraging them to work when they can and save for college, start at a community college, attend an in-state college, and finally, understand where money may be available to help them pay for college.
+The good news is, paying for college is not an all-or-nothing choice.
+There’s a difference between covering a child’s full tuition and helping them get started on the right track.
+In fact, a parent can do a lot of things other than pay the full freight of their child’s college experience: encouraging them to work when they can and save for college, start at a community college, attend an in-state college, and finally, understand where money may be available to help them pay for college.
 It is only fair that the kids know how they will be involved with paying for college before it gets too close.

-I’m not saying parents are obligated to pay for their kids’ college experience.
+Of course, parents are certainly not obligated to pay for their kids’ college experience.
 But consider that the Free Application for Federal Student Aid (FAFSA), the literal starting point for any financial aid for students, relies heavily on parents’ financial information, so there is obvious expectation that parents may help.
 In fact, FASFA is used to calculate the “Expected Family Contribution” (EFC), which is a number that colleges use to determine how much financial aid a student qualifies for if they went to the school.

-Third, I recommended saving at least enough to cover “the gap.”
-What did I mean by that?
+For parents considering contributing to their students’ college expenses, it’s important to have enough saved to at least enough to cover “the gap.”
 Colleges advertise a “sticker price” that equals the full rate for tuition and fees.
 For the 2019-2020 year, the average tuition and fees at an in-state public college was $10,116 a year, and for private colleges it was $36,801.1 The “net price” is the amount that a family pays after financial aid and scholarships.
 Net price is so important that colleges participating in federal financial aid programs are required to supply families with a net price calculator on their website.

 The irony is that many families expect to pay for college with need-based financial aid.
 But the amount they are awarded is based on what the college estimates they can afford.
-Some middle and upper-middle class families find that what the college expects them to contribute is more than what they can afford.
+Some middle- and upper-middle class families find that what the college expects them to contribute is more than what they can afford.
 I’ve heard the statement “too poor to pay for college, too rich to get financial aid.”
 Loans may become the fallback option to cover “the gap” between what they are expected to pay and what they can pay.
-And now that butterfly is starting life with a cocoon still on its back.

 Types of financial aid